-Alternative to calibrating local volatility using parameterized functions, neural networks are known being able to approximate any arbitrary nonlinear function with a finite set of parameters \cite{Gorban98,Winkler17,Lin18}.
-Exploiting recent advance in deep learning, Chataigner et al. \cite{Chataigner20} advocated to parameterize market option prices $\pi(K, T)$ with a neural network.
-As neural networks are differentiable functions, the derivatives in Eq.~\eqref{eqn Dupire_formula} are computed using automatic differentiation \cite{Baydin17}.
-For Dupire's formula to be meaningful, one must ensure that the argument in the square root is positive and remains bounded.
-Together with a requirement that the quoted option prices are arbitrage-free, one imposes additional constraints when fitting the option prices as in \cite{Chataigner20}.
-As soon as the market option prices are well fitted, an approximation of derivatives of the option price is then substituted into Eq.~\eqref{eqn Dupire_formula} to calibrate the local volatility.
-Consequently, the quality of the reconstructed local volatility surface depends on the resolution and quality of the quoted market option prices at given strike-maturity pairs.
-Instead of using market option price, Chataigner et al. \cite{Chataigner21} proposed, subsequently, to calibrate local volatility from the implied volatility surface, leading to an improved performance.
-It is, however, important to note that, when fitting option prices or implied volatilities using neural networks, one assume that the data are noise free.
-Except for those violates arbitrage-free conditions, the proposed methods in \cite{Chataigner20,Chataigner21} are not able to filter out noises in the data.
+In this case, the quality of the reconstructed local volatility surface depends on the resolution and quality of the quoted market option prices at given strike-maturity pairs.
+Hence, instead of using market option price, Chataigner et al. \cite{Chataigner21} proposed subsequently, to use the implied volatility surface for the calibration of local volatility, leading to an improved performance.
+It is, however, important to note that, when fitting option prices or implied volatilities using neural networks, one assumes that the data are noise free.
+Except for those that violate the arbitrage-free conditions, the proposed methods in \cite{Chataigner20,Chataigner21} are not able to filter out noises in the data.

-In this work, we adopt the idea in \cite{WangZhe22} and calibrate the local volatility surface from the observed market option prices in a self-consistent manner.
-Going beyond merely fitting option prices using neural networks, we rely on recent studies on physics-informed machine learning \cite{Rassi19,Rackauckas20,Karniadakis21,WangZhe22} which have shown that the inclusion of residue of an unknown, underlying governing equation as a regularizer can not only calibrate the unknown terms in the governing equations, but also bring correction to the data by filtering out noises that are not characterized by the equation.
+In this work, we follow the approach of \cite{WangZhe22}, and calibrate the local volatility surface from the observed market option prices in a self-consistent manner.
+Going beyond merely fitting option prices using neural networks, we rely on recent studies on physics-informed machine learning \cite{Rassi19,Rackauckas20,Karniadakis21,WangZhe22} which have shown that the inclusion of the residue of an unknown, underlying governing equation as a regularizer can not only calibrate the unknown terms in the governing equations, but also bring correction to the data by filtering out noises that are not characterized by the equation.